Contact: John Reishman • 931.598.1330

 The Lilly Summer Discernment Institute

 The purpose of the program is to develop a new generation of religious and service-oriented leaders through substantive experiences in summer internships.
 In particular, the program was developed to help attract students to the ordained ministry and to vocations that embrace service as a way of life.
-To that end, the LSDI consists of five days of classes, orientation, speakers, discussion groups, and group activities, followed by six weeks of field internships, and culminates in a five-day session back at Sewanee for formal presentations by participants on their experiences, reflection, and discussions of significant learning.
+To that end, the LSDI consists of four days of classes, orientation, speakers, discussion groups, and group activities, followed by six to eight weeks of field internships, and culminates in a four-day session back at Sewanee for formal presentations by participants on their experiences, reflection, and discussions of significant learning.

 The School of Theology Advanced Degrees Program